The Immigration Experience in the United States

 Immigration : Pre-Colonial to 1850

-Jewish Immigration During the American Revolution - TeachingHistory.org
+Jewish Immigration During the American Revolution - (website) TeachingHistory.org

 The Irish Experience

-Library of Congress website about Irish immigration to America
+Library of Congress (website) Irish immigration to America

-The Irish Potato Famine - Life in America
+The Irish Potato Famine (website)- Life in America

-Port of Entry: (POE) is a place where one may lawfully enter the nation.
+Port of Entry: (POE) is a place to legally enter a nation.
 International airports are usually ports of entry, as are road and rail crossings on a land border, and major seaports.
 U.S. Customs and Border Protection enforces the import and export regulations and immigration programs of the U.S. government.

 Angel Island